 I cannot emphasise this enough.
 Your household will not be a happy one if you clear out the cupboards overnight and suddenly change everything they have sadly come to love.
 Simply start one meal at a time.

 If things get tough emotionally, remember - your children are lucky.
-They will grow up knowing the benefit or eating low carb real food and a nutritional knowledge that not many adults have.
+They will grow up knowing the benefits of eating low carb real food and nutritional knowledge that not many adults have.
 You are giving them a leg up on their health journey!

 Begin with something to replace the cereals you know they will love.
 It could be scrambled eggs with cheese, bacon, and eggs, last night’s leftovers, sausages, a low carb smoothie or you can start to make some grain-free granola or low-carb waffles.